unitfactory/api/docs/guidelines.md

 Endpoints used to create new objects **MUST**:

- - Return the new uuid as a top-level `id` attribute
+ - Return the new uuid as a top-level `id` attribute, and the `type` of the object
  - Respond with the `201` HTTP status code

 ### Updating objects